abendigo/abendigo.github.io/_posts/2020-03-21-docker-nginx-php-redis-mysql.markdown

 Restart everything, and load [all.php][allphp].
 And, there is an error.

 After a lot of searching, I finally found a solution.
-MySQL in Docker will run initialization scripts if ot starts and there are not databases.
+MySQL in Docker will run initialization scripts if it starts and there are no databases.

 So, I created a `mysql` directory, and inside created a `docker-entrypoint-initdb.d` directory.
 In there, I created `script.sql`: